B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 <!-- Introduction the purpose and the value to users and dyployment -->

 # Introduction
-This is a simple business website for flower shop, It alows you to search for the shops servises and order requirment via any of the contact detail provided.
+This is a simple business website for flower shop, It alows you to search for the shops servises and order requirment for events special days or loved one's via any of the contact detail provided.
 <!-- users stories -->
+## User stories
+### First Time Visitor Goals

+I want to be able to navigate to the different sections of the website to gain a basic knowledge of what Lilie shop offers. easily understand the main purpose of the site and learn more about the different events and offers that the business provides.
+As a first time visitor I want them to make contact to get advice and help with planing and book for my event.
+I would like to follow the bussiness on the defrent social media
-1- I would like to request advice.
+I would like to be able to find contact detail to contact them directly

 2- I would like to get contact detail.
 3- I would like to follow the shop in different social media websites.
 4- I would like to register in the website and get promotional emails.